Ready for ERP Project Success? 7 Steps for ERP Implementation

 Step 1: Carry out a preliminary study

-- the processes
+- Department processes

-- the different information flow
+- the different work and information flows

-- the collaboration between services
+- the communication and collaboration between services

-This audit phase allows you to identify your needs and the best ways to reach them.
-It allows you to create a global plan for your future project.
-This is what is precisely expected from the implementation of ERP software in your company.
+From that point, you can more effectively create a global plan for the future of this implementation project.
+This global plan will outline and detail precisely what is expected from the implementation of ERP software in your company.

-In addition, this project must be integrated into your business strategy because it includes human, technical, and financial considerations that are not negligible.
+In addition, this project must be integrated into your current business strategy because it includes human, technical, and financial considerations that are not negligible.

 Step 2: Putting a team together